ml-multimedia-hit-2025/deepcompress/instruction_manual/INSTRUCTION_MANUAL.md

 ```

 ### 4.3.
 Install Python Dependencies
-It is recommended to use a virtual environment:
+It is recommended to use a virtual environment with Python 3.8+:
 ```bash
 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate